CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 _Set-ExecutionPolicy Unrestricted_ - Read about [execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.3)

 ## If you've got Steam installed to a non-standard location
-You will need to **edit the file to include your path**, at least until I write another script that finds it automatically (soonish).
+You will need to **edit the file to include your path**, at least until I write another script that finds it automatically.
+Start a [Discussion](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/discussions) if you need this sooner and I'll get to it 👍🏻